mayasingh2711/hello-World/README.md

 # This is my new repository for github.

-# No Pull request accepted in this repo
+#  Pull request are  accepted in this repo

 ##Learning github for Hacktober Fest